 He folds his arms sharply.
 "Annie."

-"It was, you know…" she pauses, eyebrows rising, waiting for him to understand.
+"It was, you know…" She pauses, eyebrows rising, waiting for him to understand but he doesn't.

 "A fling," he grits out distastefully.

 "Wow," he states flatly.
 "A fling, Annie, really.
 Huh."

 His questioning aggravates the pinch of her lips.
 "Repeating the words won't magically change them, Jeff.
 Anyway, I thought this is what you wanted."